babo/bigquery-prezi/prezi.md

 - live demos
 - hands-on experience using BigQuery
 - enough information and a burning desire to try it at home
-- to share it with your colleagaues and like minded friends
+- to share it with your colleagues and like minded friends
 - this presentation is shared with you
 - try it at home!